atuttle/blog/blog/2022/semaphore-0.3-and-1.0.md

 }
 ```

-This works fine, but it's annoying, because it requires managing 3 feature flags for every feature; possibly more if you aren't primarily splitting on 3 possible environments!
+This works fine, but it's annoying, because it requires us to manage 3 feature flags for every feature because we usually have 3 possible OR-cases.
+If you have more OR's, then you'd need even more flags!

 Fixing this requires making a breaking change to the DSL for specifying flag rules.
 If you have some sort of GUI for creating and managing flags, it will need to be updated to read and output these changes to the underlying data.